- Morning and afternoon game drive options

 - Game drives

-- Transfers to/from nearest airstrip and to/from Rekero Camp
+- Transfers to/from the nearest airstrip (ol Kiombo airstrip)

 - Laundry service